 What is the Green Space Index?

-The Green Space Index is Fields in Trust's barometer of publicly accessible local park and green space provision.
-When we launched the Green Space Index last year it was the first such measure that had been created to take stock of the quantity of local park provision against the population of Great Britain.
-In May 2020 we released the second version of the Index, updated with the latest data.
+The Green Space Index is Fields in Trust's annual barometer of publicly accessible local park and green space provision.
+When we launched the Green Space Index in 2019 it was the first such measure that had been created to take stock of the quantity of local park provision against the population of Great Britain.
+In May 2023 we released the fifth version of the Index, updated with the latest data.